"The mass of men lead lives of quiet desperation" - Henry Thoreau

 The Genealogy Pages "Family History" are quite extensive.
 To facilitate the additional information I have created a Family History Index that should assist in the navigation of that section.
 I have also included in the index, a general section that contains articles that are associated with the history of my family.
 Nearly all the people who appear in the Family History pages are no longer living and so this section of the site is in effect a Memorial as well as a Resource.
 I hope that you'll find the Family History Pages interesting and informative.
 I will of course be delighted to hear from anyone who can provide me with further insights and information with regard to my ancestors.

+November 16 is my date of birth and so that section of the site deals naturally enough with the births, deaths and events that have occurred on that date.
+I have also provided an account of a murder that occurred on that day in Leeds that ended in a judicial execution.
 School Days - incidentally they were not "the happiest days of my life" gives a personal view of what it was like to attend a provincial Grammar School in the 1960's as well as providing a counterbalance to many of the wild and inaccurate claims surrounding post war education in the U.K.

 Britain and the World since 1953 is intended to put a perspective on the events that have occurred in my lifetime.
 It is in effect a chronology and almanac with links to other websites and areas of information.
 The content is continually being extended and it is hoped that it will become a useful reference tool when completed.
 There is also a page compares the Britain of 1953 with the Britain of 2003

 The Location Map is a directional guide for those visiting the area where I live.
-This section has also been extended to include a brief history of the road I live on (Spring Hill) and the area of the city (Crookes-Walkley district ) I live in.
+This section has also been extended to include a history of the road I live on (Spring Hill) and the area of the city (Crookes-Walkley district ) I live in.
 I have posted to that section, details extracted from the various UK Census' for Spring Hill as well as excerpts from a number of Kelly's Directories - a full index of photographs and articles has been also been posted to the section.

 I have also added my acknowledgements to people who have spared me their time and effort in providing me with content and information.
 It is greatly appreciated.
-Two such resources that are particularly useful are the Sheffield History Forum and the newer Sheffield Soldiers of the Great War.
-I would encourage readers of this site to visit both websites as they both contain a mine of information

 There is also a copyright notice which I hope will ensure that the information on this site is not sullied by crass commercialism.
 Any errors are of course mine and mine alone.